IHE/RAD.IRA/input/pagecontent/volume-1.md

 #### 1:53.4.2.2 Use Case \#2: Complex Reporting

-This reporting workflow is more complex because there are 5 systems collaborating closely:
+This reporting workflow is more complex because there are 5 actors collaborating closely:

 - Worklist Client: Manages a set of studies waiting for reporting
 - Image Display: Displays the selected study and patient metadata
-- Report Creator: Captures dictation from Radiologist and creates report
+- Report Creator: Captures dictation from the radiologist and creates report
 - Evidence Creator: Processes study, provides advanced visualization and produces clinical results
 - Hub: Manages the different application subscriptions, maintains report context and distributes events